FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ### Script purpose
-The script will return JSON-like representation with count of pending messages in Message Queues and Receiver's Process name for each Message Queue.
+The script will return JSON-like representation containing count of pending Messages and Receiver's Process name for each Message Queue.

-The Script runs by Zabbix agent in an endless cycle for online tracking interaction between SVFE processes.
+The Script is executed by Zabbix agent for online tracking interaction between SVFE Processes.

 If you don't know what the IPC actually mean - go to [IPC related info](#ipc-related-information) first.